woodpecker-ci/woodpecker/docs/docs/92-development.md

 ```

 :::tip
-Woodpecker uses [Xorm](https://gitea.com/xorm/xorm) as ORM to connect to databases.
+Woodpecker uses [Xorm](https://gitea.com/xorm/xorm) as ORM for the database connection.
 The `sess *xorm.Session` can be used to alter your database.
 At the end of the migration you can `return sess.Commit()` which will execute your migration as a single transaction.
 After a successful execution of that transaction the server will automatically add the migration to a list, so it wont be executed again on the next start.
 :::